canonical/k8s-snap/docs/src/snap/howto/epa.md

 ### Test the real-time kernel

-First, verify that real-time kernel is enabled in the worker node by checking if “PREEMPT RT” appears after running the `uname -a` command:
+First, verify that real-time kernel is enabled in the worker node by checking the output from the `uname -a` command:

 ```
 uname -a